-In this post, we’ll be reviewing one of the WordPress platform’s most popular image gallery plugins: Envira Gallery.
-Read on to learn about the plugin’s best features, how to use it, and whether or not it’s a plugin worth paying for.
+In this post, I’ll be reviewing one of the WordPress platform’s most popular image gallery plugins: Envira Gallery.
+Read on to learn about its best features, how to use it and whether or not it’s a plugin worth paying for.

 Well, not always.
-And in this post we’re going to be assessing a potential solution to this predicament: The Envira Gallery plugin.
+And in this post, I’m going to be assessing a potential solution to this predicament: The Envira Gallery plugin.

 The claim on the Envira Gallery website is bold and unambiguous: ‘The Best Premium WordPress Gallery Plugin.’
-It builds beautiful image galleries, it’s quick and easy to use, and it’s been fine-tuned for maximum speed.
-What more could you ask for from a gallery plugin, huh?
+It builds beautiful image and video galleries, it’s quick and easy to use, and it’s been fine-tuned for maximum speed.
+What more could you ask for from a gallery plugin, right?

 Of course, any plugin can sound good on paper.
 The more important questions are: What’s it like in reality?
 Does it live up to expectations?
 And is it worth the price tag?

-We’ll be looking to answer all of these questions and more, as I take Envira Gallery for a test drive.
+I’ll be looking to answer all of these and more, as I take Envira Gallery for a test drive.

 Let’s get started.